ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   |    1 |    1 |    0 |    1 |      13 | Reserved for future definition.                                               |
   |    1 |    1 |    1 |    0 |      14 | Reserved for future definition.                                               |
   |    1 |    1 |    1 |    1 |      15 | Reserved for future definition.                                               |
-{: title='UUID variant 10xx (8/9/A/B) versions defined by this specification'}
+{: #table2 title='UUID variant 10xx (8/9/A/B) versions defined by this specification'}

-For UUID version 6, 7 and 8 the variant field placement from {{RFC4122}} are unchanged.
-An example version/variant layout for UUIDv6 follows the table where M is the version and N is the variant.
+An example version/variant layout for UUIDv6 follows the table where

 ~~~~
 00000000-0000-6000-8000-000000000000